 Fall Gardening is a simple way to extend the season, with some remarkable differences.
 The heat and bugs of summer fall away with the onset of longer nights.

 As soon as September rolls around, you can feel the sigh of relief from your garden.
-It's not over yet; there is still time to plant many cool temperature vegetables, with plenty of time for them to ripen.
+It's not over yet though; there is still plenty of time to plant many cool temperature vegetables, with lots of time for them to ripen.

 Greens such as any of the Brassica family (Kale, broccoli, collards and mustards) love cooler weather and grow well under a row cover.